Who and what gets recognized in peer recognition: Discussion

 \subsubsection{Summary}

 The results from both courses add nuance to our previous work which found that the presence or absence of a gender bias in peer recognition varies between the instructional contexts of lab and lecture~\cite{sundstrom2022perceptions}.
 In this study, we observed a gender bias in peer recognition (either from both men and women or just men) in \textit{both} the lab and lecture course but found that the sources of this bias varied -- whether only due to a bias in who gets recognized (lecture) or also due to a bias in what gets recognized (lab).
-Future investigations of peer recognition, therefore, should continue to analyze peer recognition in these instructional contexts separately and should examine the nature of gender bias in peer recognition in other lab and lecture contexts, such as those at other institutions, with students from other types of majors, or with students in studio physics courses.
+These results may suggest that pedagogical style (e.g., having both lecture and small-group sessions related to instructional material) may impact gender bias in peer recognition more than the instructional material itself.
+Future investigations of peer recognition, however, should continue to analyze peer recognition in these instructional contexts separately and should examine the nature of gender bias in peer recognition in other lab and lecture contexts, such as those at other institutions, with students from other types of majors, or with students in studio physics courses.
 Researchers should also more closely investigate how students develop perceptions of strong physics peers, such as through interviews, that may better illuminate some of the differences we observed between courses and semesters and between men's and women's nominations.